-Estimate the number and type of families that will benefit from the proposed activities 75 low-moderate income households living with HIV/AIDS in the Richmond MSA Location Description Richmond MSA Planned Activities Provide 50 additional households with case management, 25 with STRMU financial support and case management and 5 individuals with nutritional services and 20 with non congregate shelter to prevent homelessness to persons impacted by COVID-19.
-51 Project Name CV-COVID-19 Grant Administration - (HCD) Target Area Richmond MSA Goals Supported Assist Special Needs population Needs Addressed Managing grant funds efficiently and effectively Funding CDBG-CV: \$226,978 HOPWA-CV: \$11,666 Description Administrative costs for City of Richmond Department of Housing and Community Development to administer and oversee CDBG-CV and HOPWA-CV funding for the purpose of preventing, preparing for, and responding to the Coronavirus.
-Target Date 8/15/2021 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description to assisst Richmond Residents with CDBG-CV funding and assist Richmond MSA residents who have HIV/AIDS.
+Estimate the number and type of families that will benefit from the proposed activities 75 low-moderate income households living with HIV/AIDS in the Richmond MSA STRMU financial support and case manufacture of the services and 20 with non constructional services and 20 with non construction of the services and 20 wit Richmond MSA Provide 50 additional households with case management, 25 with STRMU financial support and case management and 5 individuals with nutritional services and 20 with non congregate shelter to prevent homelessness to persons impacted by COVID-19.
+51 Project Name CV-COVID-19 Grant Administration - (HCD) Target Area Richmond MSA Goals Supported Assist Special Needs population Needs Addressed Managing grant funds efficiently and effectively Funding CDBG-CV: \$47,997 HOPWA-CV: \$11,666 Description Administrative costs for City of Richmond Department of Housing and Community Development to administer and oversee CDBG-CV and HOPWA-CV funding for the purpose of preventing, preparing for, and responding to the Coronavirus.
+Target Date 8/31/22 Estimate the number and type of families that will benefit from the proposed activities N/A Location Description to assisst Richmond Residents with CDBG-CV funding and assist Richmond MSA residents who have HIV/AIDS.
 Planned Activities Administer the City's CDBG-CV funding.
 Provide techinical assistance to CDBG subrecipients recieveing COVID-19 funds.
 Administer the HOPWA-CV program for the Richmond-Petersburg MSA for the prevention and preparation of, and response to, the Coronavirus.
 Provide technical assistance to HOPWA sub-recipient to develop work plans and contracts to effectively provide services to clients.
 Initiate and manage the planning and review process to complete the Annual Performance Report for the use of CDBG-CV and HOPWA-CV funds.

+50

+52 Project Name CV-COVID-19 High Risk Shelter at R Street Center - (Salvation Army)

+Target Area Church Hill - Central Corridor

+Assist Special Needs population

+Addressing housing needs of Special Needs pop

+Funding CDBG-CV: \$27,339

-Project Name CV-COVID-19 High Risk Shelter at R Street Center - (Salvation Army) Target Area Church Hill - Central Corridor Goals Supported Assist Special Needs population Needs Addressed Addressing housing needs of Special Needs pop Funding CDBG-CV: \$27,339 Description The Salvation Army opened a high risk emergency shelter in March 2020.
+2020.
+The shelter located on R laundry services, health screeni around services as a result of th The Salvation Army opened a high risk emergency shelter in March 2020.
 The shelter located on R Street is providing housing, daily meals, laundry services, health screenings, access to medical care and wrap around services as a result of the COVID-19.
 The shelter will assist 63 low/moderate persons.

-Target Date 8/15/2021 Estimate the number and type of families that will benefit from the proposed activities The Salvation army will assist 63 persons.
-Location Description The shelter is located on R Street in Richmond VA.
+Target Date 8/15/2021

+Estimate the number and type of families that will benefit from the proposed activitiesThe Salvation army will assist 63 persons.Location DescriptionThe shelter is located on R Street in Richmond VA.
+The Salvation army will assist 63 persons.

+The shelter is located on R Street in Richmond VA.

 Planned Activities The Salvation Army opened a high risk emergency shelter in March 2020.
 The shelter located on R Street is providing housing, daily meals, laundry services, health screenings, access to medical care and wrap around services as a result of the COVID-19.
 The shelter will assist 63 low/moderate persons.

-Project Name ESG20 Richmond Target Area Citywide Goals Supported Assist Special Needs population Needs Addressed Ending homelessness Funding ESG-CV: \$3,306,232 Target Area Goals Supported Needs Addressed Funding Description Target Date Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities Planned Activities Project Name Target Area Goals Supported Needs Addressed
+53 Project Name ESG20 Richmond

+Target AreaCitywideGoals SupportedAssist Special Needs population Citywide

+Assist Special Needs population

+Needs Addressed Ending homelessness

+Funding ESG-CV: \$3,306,232

+ESG \$50,050